 Reverse Mortgage Interest Rates

 So far, we’ve shown you many numbers but no rates, and there’s a reason for this – they’re difficult to find!
 In putting together this piece, the authors surveyed about half of a dozen of the largest lenders, and of the six we found only one that was publicly disclosing this crucial information.
 Fortunately, the United States Department of Housing & Urban Development publishes statistics on all HECM originations each month.
-Based on the published data, here are the past two years worth of average rates.
+Based on the published data, here are the past three years worth of average rates.

 |Date||Fixed Rate||Adjustable Rate|